 - Direct everyone to leave the pool(s) into which water containing the feces is circulated.
-Do not allow anyone to enter the contaminated pool(s) until all decontamination procedures are completed. - Remove as much of the fecal matter as possible using a net or scoop and dispose of it in a sanitary manner.
-Vacuuming stool from the pool is not recommended. - Raise the free available chlorine concentration to 20 ppm.
-This chlorine level and the recommended pH level should be sufficient to inactivate Crytosporidium and should be maintained for at least 8 hours.
-(CT value) - Backwash the filter thoroughly after reaching the CT value. - Swimmers may be allowed into the pool after the required CT value has been achieved and the free available chlorine level has been returned to the normal operating range allowed by the state or local regulatory authority. - Establish a fecal accident log.
+Do not allow anyone to enter the contaminated pool(s)-if multiple pools use the same filter-- until all decontamination procedures are completed. - Remove as much of the fecal matter as possible using a net or scoop and dispose of it in a sanitary manner.
+Clean and disinfect the net or scoop.
+Vacuuming stool from the pool is not recommended. - Raise the free available chlorine concentration to 20 ppm and ensure the water's pH is between 7.2-7.5 and temperature is about 77°F. This chlorine level and the recommended pH level should be sufficient to inactivate Cryptosporidium and should be maintained for at least § 12.75 hours. - Backwash the filter thoroughly and discharge to waste. - Swimmers may be allowed into the pool after the free available chlorine level and other chemical parameters has have been returned to the normal operating range allowed by the Arkansas Pool Parameters found in the Appendix. - Fill out Record of Pool Contamination Incident form found in the Appendix. - The information above was obtained from the Centers for Disease Control and Prevention.